 Theory Hawthorne Coat

 The Theory Hawthorne coat is my most complimented by a landslide.
 I scored it marked down at the Nordstrom Anniversary Sale years ago.
 It has no closure lays in just the right way over every outfit.
 I’ve since only seen it available on secondhand sites, but based on this coat and the Clairene mentioned above, I can say that Theory coats are worth the investment.
 This beautiful belted wool coat is my pick from this year’s collection.

 Mackage Mai Coat

 The Mackage Mai coat (featured on me in this post) is my newest coat and by far my favorite.
 The cut is absolute perfection in that it flatters your figure whether you have the belt tied or undone.
 The waterfall collar adds a touch of feminine without going overboard, and the length is ideal for any base (dresses, skirts, jeans/pants).
-The 100% wool fabric is lightweight yet warm, so it has great versatility and can be worn in early spring, late fall, and mid winter.
+The 100% wool fabric is lightweight yet warm, so this coat has great versatility and can be worn in early spring, late fall, and mid winter.
 The only con I can think of is that it isn’t lined, but the wool is so smooth that it glides right over your layers anyway.
 It’s feminine, silky soft, and has gorgeous movement.
-This is the perfect lightweight luxe camel coat to invest in.
+This is the perfect luxe camel coat to invest in.

 On My Wishlist: Max Mara

 As a bonus, I had to include Max Mara on this list because they’re considered the cream of the crop when it comes to classic camel coats.
 Most fashion lovers have one on their wishlist (or if they’re lucky, already in their wardrobe).
 Ranging between $1,500 and $8,000, these coats are a massive investment.
 Women who own them say they’re special wardrobe staples that last 10+ years.
 To give you a sense of Max Mara style, this coat, this coat, and this coat are my favorites from this season.